-Over the next 12 months, I will present you with a series of articles under the banner of Don Bosco and the Digital and Virtual Reality.
-This month, I am sharing the first part of the series with you, entitled John Bosco: his vision and education from his childhood – the roots of a great communicator.
+Over the next 12 months, I will present you with a series of articles under the banner of Don Bosco, the Digital and Virtual Reality.
+This month I am sharing the first part of the series with you, entitled John Bosco: his vision and education from his childhood – the roots of a great communicator.

 In this first article I focus on how arts and games played a decisive and important role in John Bosco’s education as a boy and young man.